RoboSense-LiDAR/rs_driver/doc/howto/08_online_lidar_advanced_topics.md

 ### 8.2.2 Unicast mode

-To reduce the network load, the Lidar is suggested to work in unicast mode.
+To reduce the network load, the LiDAR is suggested to work in unicast mode.
-+ The Lidar sends to `192.168.1.102` : `6699`, and the host binds to port `6699`.
++ The LiDAR sends to `192.168.1.102` : `6699`, and the host binds to port `6699`.

 ![](./img/08_02_unicast.png)